How long has the LEAD Program been in existence?

 You can complete an Experiential Learning Requirement through two pathways: 1) a Common Good Project or 2) completing the Leadership ELR workbook.
 Completing the Common Good Project or Leadership ELR workbook allows student leaders to proactively and intentionally think about their leadership capacities and how to tailor their practice of leadership to what the organization needs.
 The Common Good Project should take about two semesters in length to complete; the Leadership ELR workbook can be completed in one semester.
 To begin the Leadership ELR workbook process, contact Steve Mencarini, Director of the Center for Leadership.
 Students who complete Tier III will receive at least one Leadership ELR credit.

 A Common Good Project is a culminating venture that is designed around implementing all skills learned from the LEAD Program in an effort to leave a legacy on Elon's campus and/or the surrounding community through positive, social change for the common good.
 Past projects have included redesigning the organizational structure of campus organizations, creating on-campus conferences to educate students on various topics, and creating non-profit organizations to support Alamance county.
 As a result of completing the Common Good Project, you will recieve a Leadership ELR.

 It is up to the Tier III member to select their Common Good Project.
 You will meet the LEAD Program Tier III Director to provide updates and receive support.
 If you have further questions please email the LEAD Team.

 How do I complete Tier III?

 The LEAD Program Capstone Presentation is your final requirement for Tier III.
 This presentation highlights your progression through each tier of the LEAD Program and your Tier III Enriched Leadership Experiences.
-This is a great opportunity for you to showcase what you have learned and accomplished for your leadership coach, the LEAD Team, and the Center for Leadership professional staff.
+This is a great opportunity for you to showcase what you have learned and accomplished for your leadership mentor, the LEAD Team, and the Center for Leadership professional staff.